MooersLab/talon-contractions/README.md

 You can add more contractions by using a text editor.
 The *contractions.talon* file is a plain text file written in TalonScript which is a subset of Python.

+## Contributing new contrations

+Open an issue above if you find a contraction(s) that should be added to this file.